algolife-research/stochastic/doc/SOUND_SYNTHESIS.md

 ### Data Model Integration Strategy

-All synthesis features follow Phonon's existing patterns:
+All synthesis features follow Stochastic's existing patterns:
 1. **Nodes** process/transform `AudioPayload` as packets traverse the graph
 2. **AudioPayload** carries all sound data to the `speaker` node
 3. **AudioWorklet** renders the final sound from payload data